arendst/Tasmota/README.md

 light 1 | Turn power On
 light 0 | Turn power Off
 light 2 | Toggle power
-status | Show abbreviated status information status 1 | Show more status information status 2 | Show version information
+ledstate | Show current led state as On or Off ledstate on | Show power state on led ledstate off | Do not show power state on led ledstate 1 | Show power state on led ledstate 0 | Do not show power state on led status | Show abbreviated status information status 1 | Show more status information status 2 | Show version information